nats-io/nats-site/content/blog/jeststream-eventual-consistency.md

 tags = ["jetstream", "eventsourcing", "idempotency"]
 +++

-When speaking about async patterns (messaging, event sourcing, etc.) with other developers, they come across as *afraid* of eventual consistency.
-However, it is stated in the form of:
+When speaking about async patterns (messaging, event sourcing, etc.) with other developers, they often seem *afraid* of eventual consistency.
+However, it is often expressed in the form of:

 > The frontend needs the answer directly
+>
 > The business process needs to be validated with perfect data
+>
 > My next page needs fresh data to display properly

 With a messaging system, you have to wait for the message to be processed and the state to be updated.
 Then you can query it with *trust*.
-In the happy path this could something reasonable like 30ms, but could be arbitrarily long if there is an interruption in the flow.
+In the happy path, this could be something reasonable like 30ms, but it could be arbitrarily long if there is an interruption in the flow.

 With a classic CRUD system, you write to your database and query it directly with trust.

 How can I delegate the job and be sure that it’ll be done or that I get an error if it can’t be done?
-Let’s dive into use cases and tactics where I can get the same trust using NATS JetStream.
+Let’s dive into use cases and tactics where I can gain the same trust using NATS JetStream.

-## Their can only be one
+## There can only be one
-I have a payment system, and in this system we must withdraw the customer for a given `orderID` only once!
+I have a payment system, and in this system, we must withdraw the customer for a given `orderID` only once!
-Sadly our partner who triggers the payment can call us multiple times with sometimes 1 day of delay.
+Sadly, our partner who triggers the payment can call us multiple times with sometimes a 1-day delay.

-Here we use one subject per order to store its payment log.
+Here, we use one subject per order to store its payment log.
-The subject will contains only one message the withdrawal.
+The subject will contain only one message, the withdrawal.
 Using publish expectations, I can be sure that there will be only one subject per order payment.

 ```typescript